adblockplus/libadblockplus-android/README.md

 ## WebView Application

+An Android application that demonstrates how to use AdblockWebView.
-You can find demo application for 'AdblockWebView' class in the 'libadblockplus-android-webviewapp' directory.
+You can find it in the 'libadblockplus-android-webviewapp' directory.

 ### Building